-The Company's portfolio of quoted investments makes up 99% of the Company's total assets (by value) and is considered to be one of the key driver of results.
-We do not consider these investments to be at a high risk of significant misstatement, or to be subject to a significant level of judgement because they comprise liquid, quoted investments.
-However, due to their materiality in the context of the financial statements as a whole, they are considered to be the area which had the greatest effect on our overall audit strategy and allocation of resources in planning and completing our audit.
+The Company's portfolio of quoted investments makes up 99.3% of the Company's total assets by value and is one of the key drivers of results.
+We do not consider these investments to be at a high risk of significant misstatement, or to be subject to requiring a significant level of judgement because they comprise liquid, listed investments.
+However, due to their materiality in the context of the financial statements as a whole, they are considered to be the area which had the greatest effect on our overall audit strategy and allocation of resources in planning and completing the audit.

-- Our response: Our procedures included: - Control design: Documenting and assessing the processes in place to record investment transactions and to value the portfolio; - Tests of detail: Agreeing the valuation of 100% of the investments to externally quoted prices; and - Enquiry of custodians: Agreeing 100% of the investment holdings to independently received third party confirmations from the investment custodian.
+- Our response: Our procedures included: - Tests of detail: Agreeing the valuation of 100% of quoted investments in the portfolio to externally quoted prices; and - Enquiry of custodians: Agreeing 100% of investment holdings in the portfolio to independently received third party confirmations from investment custodian. - Our Results: We found the carrying value of quoted investments to be acceptable (2017: acceptable).

-3. Our application of materiality and an overview of the scope of our audit Materiality for the financial statements as a whole was set at £17.4 million (2016: £15.7 million) determined with reference to a benchmark of the Total Assets, of which, it represents 1% (2016: 1%).
+3. Our application of materiality and an overview of the scope of our audit Materiality for the financial statements as a whole was set at £15.5 million (2017: £17.4 million), determined with reference to a benchmark of total assets, of which it represents 1% (2017: 1%).

-In addition, we applied a materiality of £1.86 million (2016: £1.77 million) to income from investments, excluding unrealised gains and losses, investment management fees and finance cost of borrowings for which we believe misstatements of lesser amounts than materiality for the financial statements as a whole could reasonably be expected to influence the Company's members assessment of the financial performance of the Company.
+In addition, we applied a materiality of £1.92 million (2017: £1.86 million) to income from investments excluding unrealised gains and losses; investment management fees and finance cost of borrowings for which we believe misstatements of lesser amounts than materiality for the financial statement as a whole could reasonably be expected to influence the Company's members assessment of the financial performance of the Company.

-We report to the Audit Committee any corrected and uncorrected identified misstatements exceeding £870,000 (2016: £790,000); any corrected or uncorrected identified misstatements exceeding £93,000 (2016: £79,000) to income from investments, excluding unrealised gains and losses, investment management fees and finance cost of borrowings; and, in addition, to other identified misstatements that warranted reporting on qualitative grounds.
+We agreed to report to the Audit Committee any corrected or uncorrected identified misstatements exceeding £0.77 million (2017: £0.87 million); any corrected or uncorrected identified misstatements exceeding £96,000 (2017: £93,000) to income from investments excluding unrealised gains and losses; investment management fees; and finance cost of borrowings; and in addition to other identified misstatements that warranted reporting on gualitative grounds.

-Our audit of the Company was undertaken to the materiality levels specified above and was performed at the Bank of New York Mellon Limited based in London.
+Our audit of the company was undertaken to the materiality level specified above and was performed at the offices of The Bank of New York London Branch.